-Unlike some temples in China, Wuxi’s Nanchan temple is free to enter and explore.
+Unlike some temples in China, and indeed other Wuxi attractions, Nanchan temple is free to enter and explore.

-Inside you’ll find graffiti-covered walls and steep and rickety stairs.
+Inside you’ll find graffiti-covered walls and steep, rickety stairs with low doorways and ceilings.

 I never used to do much landscape photography until I got the Super-Takumar 28mm f3.5.